Irish Bacon and Cabbage

 Egg noodles or baking powder biscuits (optional)

-crisp.
+until crisp.
 Remove bacon, leaving grease in pan.
-Lower heat, add onions to the
+Lower heat, add onions

-bacon grease and sauté until tender.
-Sprinkle the sugar over the onions, raise
+to the bacon grease and sauté until tender.
+Sprinkle the sugar over the

-the heat to high, and stir until onions turn brown.
-Remove onions to strainer
+onions, raise the heat to high, and stir until onions turn brown.
+Remove

-browned and removed, pour Guinness into pan, add bacon bits, and deglaze the
+removed, pour Guinness into pan, add bacon bits, and deglaze the skillet

-skillet (heat and stir until all the brown bits come off the bottom of the
+(heat and stir until all the brown bits come off the bottom of the pan).

-pan).
-Add the onions to the beef in the casserole dish, pour the contents
+Add the onions to the beef in the casserole dish, pour the contents of

-biscuits, garnished with parsley, with Guinness as the accompanying beverage.
+powder biscuits, garnished with parsley, with Guinness as the

 Top